dansmyers/IntroToCS/README.md

 ### Other Important Dates

-- First day of class: August 25
+- First day of class: January 14
+- MLK day (no class): January 19
-- Last day of class: December 5
+- Last day of class: April 28
-- Fall break: October 11 to October 14
+- Spring break: March 16 to March 22
-- Last day to drop the class ('W' deadline): November 7
+- Last day to drop the class: January 27
-- Last day to withdraw without transcript notation: September 8
+- Last day to withdraw without penalty: March 27
-- Credit/no credit deadline: December 5
+- Dr. Myers out of town (no class meeting): January 21 and 23

-- Midterm exam: October 10
+- Midterm exam: March 13 in class
+- Final exam: April 30, 2-4 PM (time from the official final exam schedule)

+I'm not able to accommodate alternate times for the exams outside of the official testing center.
+Please plan your travel for spring break and the end of the semester with the expectation that you'll be present at the scheduled exam times.

 ## The All-Important Grading Section